Or do settings set the mood?

 In journalism these idiosyncrasies are called facts.
 In forensics and other sciences, they’re called data.
 In fiction, we call them telling details — visual or behavioral nuggets that speak volumes about a character.

-For realtors or interior decorators trying to help homeowners, these clues are evidence of a problem begging for a solution.
+For realtors or pro interior design services (https://deborah NULL.decoratingden NULL.com/) and decorators trying to help homeowners, these clues are evidence of a problem begging for a solution.
 For authors it’s the same thing, but from the opposite side: Writers know the problem from the getgo, and eventually, the solution.
 But we have to cough up the telling details to back it up — the Hoarders basement, the unused gourmet stove — that make the characters and storyline feel authentic.

 For a family in crisis, the home gives it away in a million small ways.
 In my novel there’s a scene where a woman visits a widower and his young children, the family of her close friend who’d died a year ago.
 The kitchen shelves, which used to be perfectly lined with cookbooks and framed photographs, are now piles of junk-mail catalogs and mismatched Tupperware.
 In the family room, once a showcase of Pottery Barn organization, nothing is collected in its wall unit of miniature bins any longer.
 The family-room detritus flows into what used to be a formal living room, like water finding its natural level.
 Because this is a man who no longer has use for such distinctions between rooms.

 In the first draft I might have written something like, “He was just trying to hold it together day by day and raise his family without his wife.”
 But you don’t need that sentence if the details say it for you: puzzle pieces wedged under corners of the rug and falling into heating ducts, the wall-unit organizers with nothing left inside to organize.
 You don’t even want that sentence, “He was just trying to…”, now that you’ve built this room that speaks for itself.